LBTHR333/kvm-test/README.md

 # KVM Hypervisor Configuration for CentOS 10

 This project contains a set of Ansible playbooks and shell scripts designed to fully configure a KVM hypervisor on a fresh CentOS 10 installation.
 The scripts automate the setup of virtualization, networking, and storage.
+It's dumb and stupid and sucks and the point is learning all kinds of stuff and things.

 ## Network Diagram